 Although the Indian Government had agreed to supply them arms and ammunition but it had not been sent till the fateful day of invasion.

 To crown it all the loyalty of the Muslim soldiers in the army was doubtful.
-There was a mutiny in the state army by Muslims of the western Jammu region.
-State authorities had received information about the planned desertion and sabotage prepared by Muslim officers of the state army in collaboration with Pakistan authorities.
-But Narain Singh, a Colonel of the state army expressed his full faith in his Muslim soldiers and officers who he led.
+There was a mutiny in the state army by Muslims of the western Jammu Pakistan

 The district officer was taken by surprise in his own house by these men.
 When he refused to shout ‘Pakistan Zindabad’ he was shot dead in presence of his wife and children.
 Apart from him Colonel Narain Singh was also shot dead by his own Muslim sentinel in the early hours of 23rd morning.